 Some practical tips for promoting psychological safety:

 In the School of Clinical Medicine, we have zero tolerance for bullying, harassment, or sexual misconduct.
 The FMH has developed guidelines to support staff and students who experience incidents of bullying, harassment and sexual misconduct within UNSW Medicine &Health.
-They should be read in conjunction with UNSW policies and procedures: Code of Conduct, Equity, Diversity and Inclusion Policy, Sexual Misconduct Prevention and Response Policy, as well as any procedures related to external organisations.
+They should be read in conjunction with UNSW policies and procedures: Code of Conduct and Values, Equity, Diversity and Inclusion Policy, Sexual Misconduct Prevention and Response Policy, as well as any procedures related to external organisations.

 The following are definitions taken from existing UNSW policies: